ECCC-MSC/open-data/docs/msc-geomet/web-services_en.md

 &TIME=2019-06-21T12:00:00Z&DIM_REFERENCE_TIME=2019-06-12T00:00:00Z
 ```

+Note that queries with time ranges or multiple time values are not currently supported on GeoMet for both `TIME` or `DIM_REFERENCE_TIME` parameters.
+Only single time queries are supported.

 #### Time handling differences between GeoMet-Weather and GeoMet-Climate

 It is important to mention that time is not handled in the same manner between GeoMet-Weather and GeoMet-Climate due to the different nature of the underlying data.